CodeForFtL/project-ideas/README.md

 [Here are more details about these project stages](http://www.codeforamerica.org/brigade/projects/stages).
 This includes outlining what a brigade is expected to do at each stage and what Code for America can do

+(Special thanks to Mateo Clarke at Open Austin.)